vaz-mauricio/donamaidchallenge/README.md

 ### Installing

 ```
-All modules are already saved on the package.json.
+All modules were already saved on the package.json.
 Just npm install and you are ready to go.
 The localhost port is set to 5000 (127.0.0.1:5000)
 ```
 ## Tests